alvarogarcia7/gilded-rose-kata-java/README.md

 ## Technical notes

+This is the process used to reach the current state:

   * I've created a golden master testing strategy for the existing features
   * Break the dependencies to GildedRose, pushing behavior down to the newly-created objects
   * Follow TDD to add the new feature (`Conjured Item` support)